 How Many Physical Therapist Aides Work in Massachusetts?

-800 people worked as Physical Therapist Aides in 2018 in this state.
+In Massachusetts, there were 800 people working as Physical Therapist Aides in the year 2018.

 There were 1,030 Physical Therapist Aides employed in this state in 2017.